-Event 3: (Reverse) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; reverse.
-In an effort to enhance realism, FYS has disabled the reverse phase so that it doesn't power the motors causing the engine to move backward.
-Upon entering reverse, FYS confirms to the operator that it has entered the reverse phase by immediately playing a highlight sound best described as a rumbling sound.
-You may have to go through the entire FYS sequence several times before you can clearly identify this sound.
+Event 3: The operator now interrupts the transformer throttle again to enter the FYS Event 3.
+In an effort to enhance realism, FYS has disabled the reversing unit so that it doesn't power the motors causing the engine to move.
+Upon entering Event 3, FYS confirms to the operator that it has entered Event 3 by immediately playing a highlight sound best described as a rumbling sound.
+You may have to go through the entire FYS sequence several Interrupt Throttle To times before you can clearly identify this Enter The Next Phase sound.
+After the rumbling highlight is played, the freight yard sounds heard in transformer throttle again to enter the FYS phase, Event 4.
+FYS confirms to the operator that it has entered the Event 4 phase by emitting two quick air release sounds.
+This is followed by a Cab Chatter message that the engine in Yard A or B (whichever yard designation was played in Event 2) is preparing to depart the yard.
+Upon completion of the cab chatter message, the freight yard sounds change as the forklift sounds turn off and the freight car doors begin shutting.